Chronology of the universe: Neutrino decoupling and cosmic neutrino background (CνB)

-At approximately 1 second after the Big Bang neutrinos decouple and begin travelling freely through space.
+At approximately 1 second after the inflation, neutrinos decouple and begin travelling freely through space.
 As neutrinos rarely interact with matter, these neutrinos still exist today, analogous to the much later cosmic microwave background emitted during recombination, around 370,000 years after the Big Bang.
 The neutrinos from this event have a very low energy, around 10^{−10} times the amount of those observable with present-day direct detection.
 Even high-energy neutrinos are notoriously difficult to detect, so this cosmic neutrino background (CνB) may not be directly observed in detail for many years, if at all.

 However, Big Bang cosmology makes many predictions about the CνB, and there is very strong indirect evidence that the CνB exists, both from Big Bang nucleosynthesis predictions of the helium abundance, and from anisotropies in the cosmic microwave background (CMB).
 One of these predictions is that neutrinos will have left a subtle imprint on the CMB.
 It is well known that the CMB has irregularities.
 Some of the CMB fluctuations were roughly regularly spaced, because of the effect of baryonic acoustic oscillations.
 In theory, the decoupled neutrinos should have had a very slight effect on the phase of the various CMB fluctuations.

 In 2015, it was reported that such shifts had been detected in the CMB.
 Moreover, the fluctuations corresponded to neutrinos of almost exactly the temperature predicted by Big Bang theory (1.96±0.02 K compared to a prediction of 1.95 K), and exactly three types of neutrino, the same number of neutrino flavors predicted by the Standard Model.

 Cosmological models of this early time remain unsettled.

 The Standard Model of particle physics is only tested up to temperatures of order 10^{17}K (10 TeV) in particle colliders, such as the Large Hadron Collider.
 Moreover, new physical phenomena not yet covered by the Standard Model could have been important before the time of neutrino decoupling, when the temperature of the universe was about 10^{10}K (1 MeV).